-Exemplars can be found on the Education Scotland website and in the 'Pupil Equity Funding: Looking inwards, outwards, forwards' report.
+Exemplars can be found on the National Improvement Hub and in the 'Pupil Equity Funding: Looking inwards, outwards, forwards' report.

 The PEF: Looking inwards, outwards, forwards report is intended to support school leaders and local authority staff as they further develop and refine their approaches to PEF.
 Each section reflects on a different aspect of PEF practice and provides examples of approaches being employed across the country.
-It is hoped this sharing of practice will help staff involved in the planning, implementation and monitoring of PEF to reflect and build on their current practice.
+It is hoped this sharing of current practice will help staff involved in the planning, implementation and monitoring of PEF to reflect and build on their current practice as we enter the next phase of the Scottish Attainment Challenge ensuring every child and young person has the same opportunity to succeed in education.